kelscahill/gdhs/wp-content/plugins/ajax-load-more/README.txt

 ### Parameters

-Ajax Load More accepts a variety of WordPress query and display parameters that are passed to WordPress via shortcode or [PHP function](https://connekthq.com/plugins/ajax-load-more/docs/implementation-methods).
+Ajax Load More accepts a variety of WordPress query and display parameters that are passed to WordPress via shortcode or [PHP function/Template Tag](https://connekthq.com/plugins/ajax-load-more/docs/implementation-methods).

 These parameters allow you to customize the content of the infinite scroll experience by selecting query parameters such as Post Types, Taxonomies, Categories, Tags, Dates, etc… you can also control interactive properties such as button labels, scrolling options and transition styles.

 &rarr; [View Parameters](https://connekthq.com/plugins/ajax-load-more/docs/shortcode-parameters/)

-### Shortcode Builder
+### Query/Shortcode Builder

-The Ajax Load More [Shortcode Builder](https://connekthq.com/plugins/ajax-load-more/docs/shortcode-builder/) provides an intuitive and easy-to-use admin interface that transforms complex WordPress queries into manageable shortcodes.
+The Ajax Load More [Query/Shortcode Builder](https://connekthq.com/plugins/ajax-load-more/docs/shortcode-builder/) provides an intuitive and easy-to-use admin interface that transforms complex WordPress queries into manageable shortcodes.

 &rarr; [View Shortcode Builder](https://connekthq.com/plugins/ajax-load-more/docs/shortcode-builder/)

----

 #### Example Ajax Load More Shortcode

     [ajax_load_more post_type="post, portfolio" posts_per_page="6" button_label="Load More"]

----

 #### Examples & Demos